Serbian Revolution: Background

 Other Serbian thinkers found strengths in the Serbian nation itself.
 Two top Serbian scholars were influenced by Western learning to turn their attention to Serbia's own language and literature.
 One was Dositej Obradović (1743), a former priest who left for Western Europe.
 Disappointed that his people had so little secular literature which was mainly written not in the vernacular but either in Old Church Slavonic or in newly emerging Russo-Serbian hybrid language called Slavo-Serbian, he decided to bring written language closer to vernacular Serbian language common people spoke and thus assembled grammars and dictionaries, wrote some books himself and translated others.
 Others followed his lead and revived tales of Serbia's medieval glory.
 He later became the first Minister of Education of modern Serbia (1805).

 The second figure was Vuk Karadžić (1787).
 Vuk was less influenced by Enlightenment rationalism like Dositej Obradović and more by Romanticism, which romanticized rural and peasant communities.
 Vuk collected and published Serbian epic poetry, work that helped to build Serbian awareness of a common identity based in shared customs and shared history.
 This kind of linguistic and cultural self-awareness was a central feature of German nationalism in this period, and Serbian intellectuals now applied the same ideas to the Balkans.

+In 1804, the Janissary that ruled Serbia at the time, having taken power in the Sanjak of Smederevo in defiance of the Sultan, feared that the Sultan would make use of the Serbs to oust them.
+To forestall this they decided to execute all prominent nobles throughout Central Serbia, a move known as the Slaughter of the Knezes.
+According to historical sources of the city of Valjevo, the heads of the murdered men were put on public display in the central square to serve as an example to those who might plot against the rule of the Janissaries.
+The event triggered the start of the Serbian Revolution with the First Serbian Uprising aimed at putting an end to the 370 years of Ottoman occupation of modern Serbia.